flutter/website/src/deployment/windows.md

 #### Github Actions CI/CD

-Github actions may use the
+Github Actions may use the
 [Microsoft Dev Store CLI](https://learn.microsoft.com/windows/apps/publish/msstore-dev-cli/overview) to package applications into an MSIX and publish them to the Microsoft Store.
 The [setup-msstore-cli](https://github.com/microsoft/setup-msstore-cli)
-Github action installs the cli so that the action can use it for packaging and publishing.
+Github Action installs the cli so that the Action can use it for packaging and publishing.

 As packaging the MSIX utilizes the